 The slide shows the areas that were lowest rated by the patients.
-Although some of the factors may be outside the control of the team, there are a few that we as healthcare staff can work on improving such as ensuring the patient understands the treatment and encouraging them to ask questions.
+Although some of the factors may be outside the control of the team, there are a few that we as healthcare staff can work on improving, such as ensuring that the patient understands the treatment and encouraging them to ask questions.
 Educating patients about the side effects of the medication they have been prescribed can also help us in becoming more person-centred.

 [Slide 9-10] Discussion: In groups of 3-4, discuss the lowest rated areas in patient experience for your facility.
 Discuss ideas for improving these areas.
 Share with wider group.
+Use zoom "breakout rooms" functionality to split your Zoom meeting into separate sessions for this discussion.